Find a current club that interests you.

 The Outdoor Recreation Club (ODRC) plans and organizes outdoor and wilderness activities for MIIS students to enjoy the natural beauty central California has to offer.
 The club plans several excursions each semester with discounted student rates, helps students plan their own outdoor experiences, and offers camping gear and other rentals.

 The Photo Club

 The mission of the MIIS Photo Club is to promote friendship through photography, to collectively improve our photography skills, and to create products that can make an impact in the MIIS community.

 Ping Pong Club

-MIIS Ping Pong Club welcomes everybody who just want to get some exercises at the ping pong table.
-It is a great way to relieve stress, stimulate your brain, develop quick reaction, and, of course, make friends.
+MIIS Ping Pong Club welcomes everybody who just wants to get some exercise at the ping pong table.
+It is a great way to relieve stress, stimulate your brain, develop quick reaction times, and, of course, make friends.
 Come and have some well-deserved fun!

-The purpose of the MIISFits softball team is to provide a recreational outlet for the MIIS community, without excluding based on gender or ability.
-Students & alumni will practice and compete against local teams, providing entertainment to other MIIS students in an alcohol-free environment.
+The purpose of the MIISFits is to provide a recreational outlet for the community without excluding based on gender or ability.
+Students and alumni practice and compete against local teams, providing entertainment to other MIIS students in an alcohol-free environment.

-The Tabletop Club means to provide a friendly environment in which students can enjoy a wide collection of board games, card games and role-playing games.
-We want to promote socialization, creativity and allow students to unwind in a friendly environment.
+The Tabletop Club means to provide a friendly environment in which students can enjoy a wide collection of board games, card games, and role-playing games.
+We want to promote socialization and creativity and allow students to unwind in a friendly environment.